prpatel/quarkus-workshop/exercise5/README.md

 # Exercise 5
-## Create a full RESTful endpoint
+## Connect to and use a Database!

-In this exercise, we will create a full REST endpoint !
+In this exercise, we will use Panache, a feature of Quarkus that allows fast and smooth database integration!

 ### 0. Start Quarkus in Dev mode